RTXI/i-cell/README.md

 ![I-Cell GUI](i-cell.png)

 <!--start-->
 Module for a current-clamped cell.
-Uses a simple Runge-Kutta solver to compute voltages and is based on a module of unknown identity and unknown parameters.
+Uses a simple Runge-Kutta solver to compute voltages based on a model of unknown identity and unknown parameters.
 <!--end-->

 ####Input Channels